Jim Cronin (zookeeper): Monkey World

 After securing a small business loan, Cronin acquired permission to build the first enclosure which would be for the chimps.
 He knew that the animals needed to know how to live a natural way of life again, therefore Cronin set up a map of the enclosure which would cover two acres, filled with grass, shrubs and custom-built climbing structures made from telephone poles.
 The whole two acres would be surrounded by an electric fence.
-After some finishing touches, such as human resources like a café and a children's playground, the sanctuary was finally complete and was named Monkey World Ape Rescue Centre.
+After some finishing touches, such as a café and a children's playground, the sanctuary was finally complete and was named Monkey World Ape Rescue Centre.

 In July 1987, Cronin was able to bring the first group of nine chimps from the Templers' half-way house to Monkey World.
 Once at the park, the chimpanzees were rehabilitated and housed in their new accommodations.
 Also within the park was one hand-reared female Bornean orangutan named Amy, who was brought by Jeremy Keeling, whose job it was to look after the animals at the centre.
 There was the arrival of some Barbary macaques, pig-tailed macaques and some ring-tailed lemurs, which made up the rest of the collection of primates housed in Cronin's rescue centre.
 More chimpanzees from Spain arrived at the park.

 Cronin opened Monkey World on 7 August 1987, providing the public with a rare opportunity to observe exotic primates.
 He made the sanctuary a rescue centre and not a zoo.
 The female chimpanzees were put on birth control to save space for more individuals needing rescuing.
 Monkey World did not only rescue Spanish beach chimps, but chimps from a variety of circumstances such as exotic pets, circus entertainers and medical research laboratory subjects.
 In 1993, Cronin met Alison Ames, an authority on animal behaviour and Cambridge graduate in biological anthropology.
 She and Cronin were married in 1996, from then on running Monkey World as a combined venture.